Walusimbi-Leon/Leon/README.md

  <body>
   <h2>April 6, 2025 — 21435</h2>
   <h3>Mimo</h3>
-  <p>We'll now move on to making great- looking websites with the help of a styling language called CSS, short for Cascading Style Sheets.
+  <p>We'll now move on to making great- looking websites with the help of a styling language called CSS, short for Cascading Style Sheets.<br>
 To make larger webpages more manageable, we can move our CSS to a style sheet, or a special file just for styling the webpage.</p>
   <p>e.g,
 <! doctype html>